Radio Mindanao Network: History

 In 1985, the programming of all RMN FM stations were also re-oriented to cater to a younger pop music audience.
 To give more emphasis to the emerging FM station market, RMN also divided its operations into two Operating Divisions, AM and FM.
 During the early 90s, DYHP in Cebu was also aired their programs via satellite thru the stations DYHD in Tagbilaran, DYRR in Ormoc, DYWC in Dumaguete, DYRS in San Carlos, DXDR in Dipolog and DXRS in Surigao.

 In 1990, RMN undertook another major expansion program which entailed the addition of seven FM radio stations.
 A permit for RMN's first TV station located in Cagayan de Oro was also granted.

 On April 18, 1991, President Corazon Aquino signed into law Republic Act 6980 entitled "An Act Renewing the Franchise Granted to Radio Mindanao Network, Inc. under Republic Act Numbered Thirty-One Hundred Twenty-Two to another Twenty-Five (25) years from the date of approval of this Act".
 This was the first broadcast franchise approved under Aquino's presidency.

 On August 28, 1991, TV-8, RMN's first television station went on the air in Cagayan de Oro.
 RMN-TV 8 was then an affiliate of the then newly established Associated Broadcasting Company from 1992 to 1995.
 Thirty nine years after its start, RMN was now venturing into television.
-In December 1991, RMN was also granted a permit to operate a UHF television station in Metro Manila (which was led to officially started two years later, on October 31, 1993; the frequency was now used by Broadcast Enterprises and Affiliated Media, Inc. (throughGlobe Telecom's then-subsidiary Altimax Broadcasting Company)).
+In December 1991, RMN was also granted a permit to operate a UHF television station in Metro Manila (which was led to officially started two years later, on October 31, 1993; the frequency was now used by Broadcast Enterprises and Affiliated Media, Inc. (through Globe Telecom's then-subsidiary Altimax Broadcasting Company).

 In 1998, it went global by establishing the first Philippine radio station to conquer the United States airwaves through WRMN in New York City.

 In June 2007, RMN FM station DWKC 93.9 in Manila was the first commercial station in the country to broadcast with HD Radio technology.
 It broadcast in three HD Radio digital audio channels along with its pre-existing analog signal.
 The operation of its facility was in high-level combined hybrid mode with an existing 35 kW analog transmitter, a new Nautel 1 kW HD Radio transmitter, with the digital exciter, importer and exporter providing the digital signal component.